HPEEzmeral/spark-on-k8s/charts/livy/README.md

 * Integrations for Spark History server and metastore can be customized in the values.yaml file.

 ### Install with different version
-To install livy-0.5.0 with spark-2.4.7 support use the flags: <br>
+To install livy-0.5.0 with spark-2.4.7 support use the flags:
 `--set image.imageName=livy-0.5.0 --set image.tag=202106291513C --set sparkVersion=spark-2.4.7 --set sessionRecovery.kind=zookeeper --set deImage=spark-2.4.7:202106220630P141 `

 #### Installing in a non DF Tenant